sorneshvaran/AI-Minesweeper/README.md

 # Minesweeper Game

-A classic Minesweeper implementation using Python and Tkinter.
+A classic Minesweeper implementation using Python.

 ## Features